egap/methods-guides/latex-guide/latex-guide.md

 - Use BibTex to organize your bibliography.
 - You will only need to add a BibTeX entry to your bibliography database (your `.bib` file) once.
 (And you can use tools like [Zotero](https://guides.library.iit.edu/c.php?g=720120&p=6296986) and [BibDesk](https://bibdesk.sourceforge.io) to make managing those collections of bibliographic information easier.)
-- Clean bibliographic entries reduce error and accelerate the process.
+- Clean bibliographic entries to reduce error and accelerate the process.

 ## Practice